Royal Fleet Auxiliary: Amphibious warfare

-Argus is a unique support ship in the RFA.
-She is currently tasked with peacetime aviation training and support.
-On active operations, she becomes the Primary Casualty Receiving Ship (PCRS); essentially a hospital ship.
-She cannot be described as such – and is not afforded such protection under the Geneva Convention – as she is armed.
-She can, however, venture into waters too dangerous for a normal hospital ship.
+Argus has been a unique support ship in the RFA and has served in various aviation support roles.
+On active operations, she could deploy as a Primary Casualty Receiving Ship (PCRS); essentially a hospital ship.
+She cannot be described as such – and was not afforded such protection under the Geneva Convention – as she is armed.
 Argus completed a refit in May 2007 intended to extend her operational life to 2020.
-As of 2022 Defence Procurement Minister Jeremy Quin indicated that it was planned to retain the ship in service beyond 2030 rather than retiring her in 2024 as previously planned.
+Prior to the announcement that she would take on the Littoral strike role, Defence Procurement Minister Jeremy Quin indicated that it was planned to retain the ship in service beyond 2030 rather than retiring her in 2024 as previously planned.
+As of 2025, retaining the 45-year old ship in serviceable condition was proving difficult and in July of that year the Maritime and Coastguard Agency (MCA) and Lloyds Register (LR) assessed her as "unsafe to sail", at least temporarily.
 The 2021 defence white paper did not specifically mention her replacement.
-However, Minister Quinn indicated that her functions are projected as likely to be taken over by the new Multi-Role Vessels, approved for acquisition in the 2021 defence white paper.
+However, Minister Quinn indicated that her functions are projected to be taken over by the new MRSS vessels, approved for acquisition in the 2021 defence white paper.
+In late 2025, it was reported that she would likely be retired from service.